+In the 19th century women wore corsets.
 About 1800 women started wearing underwear.
 They were called drawers.
 Originally women wore a pair of drawers i.e. they were actually two garments, one for each leg, tied together at the top.
-In the late 19th century women's drawers were called knickerbockers then just knickers.
+In Britain in the late 19th century women's drawers were called knickerbockers then just knickers.

 20th Century Women's Clothes

-In the early 1920s women still wore knickers that ended below the knee.
-However during the 1920s knickers became much shorter.
-By the late 1920s they ended well above the knee.
-In the mid-20th century younger women wore briefs.
+In the 19th century women wore knickers that ended well below the knee.
+However, during the 1920s knickers became shorter.
+They ended above the knee.
+In the mid-20th century, younger women wore briefs.

 In the second half of the 20th century fashions for both sexes became so varied and changed so rapidly it would take too long to list them all.
-One of the biggest changes was the availability of artificial fibres.
-Nylon was first made in the 1935 by Wallace Carothers and polyester was invented in 1941.
+One of the biggest changes was the availability of artificial fibers.
+Nylon was first made in 1935 by Wallace Carothers and polyester was invented in 1941 by John Whinfield and James Dickson.
 It became common in the 1950s.
 Vinyl (a substitute for leather) was invented in 1924.